colejarczyk/doc/userguide/merchants/menu/all_merchants.rst

 All merchants
 =============

-The All merchants grid provides information about all merchants and its assigned to a POS, which transactions made by customers will be registered and count within Loyalty Program.
+The All merchants grid provide information about all merchants and its assigned to a POS, which transactions made by customers will be registered and count within Loyalty Program.

 Moreover, list contains POS address details and additional information about each one and allows modify merchant data.